Central African Rep.

 Export Strengths

-Central African Rep.'s exports to Belgium total $9.81 million, with competitive advantages in key sectors.
+Central African Rep.'s exports to Belgium total $9.81 million, with competitive advantages in diamonds: non-industrial, unworked or simply sawn, cleaved or bruted, but not mounted or set, representing $7.08M or72.1% of bilateral exports.

 Import Dependencies

-Imports from Belgium amount to $46.50 million, highlighting economic interdependence in manufacturing sectors.
+Imports from Belgium amount to $46.50 million, highlighting economic interdependence in vaccines: for human medicine, with Vaccines: for human medicine comprising53.7% of total imports.

 The trade relationship reflects broader economic patterns and comparative advantages.
 The trade deficit indicates Central African Rep.'s strategic sourcing from Belgium.
 This partnership is characterized by complementary trade flows, with each country specializing in different product categories based on their respective economic strengths, industrial capabilities, and position in global value chains.